Day 1: Henro Life: Homeless, Hornets & Red Snapper Charades

 Dinner?
 Decent!
 Some bites were tough (looking at you, octopus), and I still hate mushrooms, but I powered through like a champ.

-After dinner, I noticed the pillow is basically a beanbag.
-But strangely... it worked?
+After dinner, I noticed the pillow is basically a beanbag but I didn’t mind, it worked fine the night before.
 I slept like a rock.
-Right before bed, I had a mini panic spiral about earthquakes—the room looked very earthquake-ready—but then I knocked out around 8pm.
+Right before bed, I had another quick mini panic spiral about earthquakes—the room looked very earthquake-ready—but then I knocked out around 8pm.
 A+ sleep.

 Coming Up Tomorrow: